JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 - ask precise and useful questions;
 - disagree without creating unnecessary conflict;
 - respect technical and personal boundaries;
-- remain patient during an early and imperfect project stage; and
+- remain patient during an early and imperfect project stage;
+- inspect existing materials before proposing enormous new structures;
+- accept one small, explicit and verifiable step at a time; and
 - contribute because they recognize possible value in the work—not exclusively because they expect immediate payment.

 This does not mean that compensation is unimportant or that anyone should provide unlimited unpaid work.

-Fair compensation, revenue sharing, licensing, equity or another success-based arrangement must eventually be defined explicitly and separately in writing.
+Fair compensation, revenue sharing, licensing, equity or another success-based arrangement must eventually be defined explicitly and separately in writing before substantial work begins.

 However, experience has shown that I separate relatively quickly and peacefully from people whose first—or only—substantive question is:

-«“And where is MY money?”»
+«“And WHERE is MY money?”»

-At the present stage, TREE needs people who first ask:
+At the present stage, TREE primarily needs people who first ask:

 «“What genuinely exists, what can I verify, and what useful contribution could I make?”»

-Passing this stage does not require obedience or personal agreement.
+Passing this stage does not require obedience, flattery or personal agreement.

 It requires intellectual honesty, patience and the ability to collaborate constructively.

 ---

-2. Connecting Compatible Team Members
+2. Connect Compatible Team Members

-When participants demonstrate genuine interest and successfully pass the initial compatibility stage, my responsibility is to connect people whose skills may complement one another.
+When participants demonstrate genuine interest and pass the initial compatibility stage, my responsibility is to connect people whose capabilities may complement one another.

 This includes:

 - introducing technical and non-technical contributors;
+- connecting people who are investigating related questions;
 - preventing unnecessary duplication of work;
 - defining small and independently reviewable tasks;
 - keeping responsibilities and system boundaries explicit;
-- ensuring that relevant findings reach the appropriate participants; and
+- ensuring that relevant findings reach the appropriate participants;
+- identifying disagreements before they become expensive misunderstandings; and
 - allowing every participant to remain professionally independent.

-No participant receives unrestricted authority over TREE merely by joining a discussion group, receiving access or contributing one artifact.
+No participant receives unrestricted authority over TREE merely by joining a discussion group, receiving access to materials or contributing one artifact.

+No organization becomes an official TREE partner merely because someone proposed a possible use case or technical connection.

 Collaboration should remain:

 «VOLUNTARY → BOUNDED → WRITTEN → VERIFIABLE»

+The preferred collaboration sequence is:

+«INSPECT → MAP → CLASSIFY → DEFINE THE SMALLEST BOUNDARY → TEST ONE ARTIFACT»

+Or, even more simply:

+«One small, explicit and verifiable step at a time. 🌳»

 ---

-3. Finding Appropriate Legal Support
+3. Find Appropriate Legal Support

 One of my highest priorities is to identify suitable lawyers who can help prepare the first written collaboration frameworks.

-These should address:
+These frameworks should address:

 - intellectual-property ownership;
 - permitted access to and use of the source code;
 - confidentiality where genuinely necessary;
 - contributor rights and responsibilities;
 - compensation and success-based arrangements;
+- revenue sharing;
 - licensing and commercialization;
+- attribution;
 - limits of authority;
 - withdrawal from collaboration;
+- ownership of newly created artifacts;
-- preservation of attribution; and
+- preservation of the project’s original purpose; and
 - TREE’s long-term continuity.

 A particularly important objective is to ensure that the code and essential project knowledge remain lawfully available for continued development and responsible collaboration regardless of any future change in my health or ability to participate.

 This requires proper legal continuity and succession planning—not informal assumptions, invented titles or unrestricted access.

+The objective is to preserve both:

+- the author’s rights; and
+- the project’s ability to survive its author.

+No substantial implementation, ownership transfer, exclusive commercial arrangement or permanent integration should depend entirely on verbal promises or enthusiastic LinkedIn messages.

+Important conditions must be:

+«DEFINED SEPARATELY → EXPLICITLY → IN WRITING»

 ---

-4. Identifying People for a Croatian MacroHARD™ Structure
+4. Identify People for a Croatian MacroHARD™ Structure

-I am looking for trustworthy and appropriately qualified people who could investigate the lawful establishment and operation of a Croatian MacroHARD™ branch or another suitable organizational structure.
+I am looking for trustworthy and appropriately qualified people who could investigate the lawful establishment and operation of a Croatian MacroHARD™ branch—or another more suitable organizational structure.

-Its purpose could include:
+Its possible purposes could include:

 - applying for Croatian and European innovation funding;
 - establishing research and educational partnerships;
 - managing licensing and commercialization;
+- receiving sponsorships or donations;
 - handling administrative and financial responsibilities;
-- contracting international collaborators; and
+- contracting international collaborators;
+- organizing legally compliant compensation; and
 - protecting TREE’s intellectual property and original mission.

-Because of my personal health, disability-pension and inclusion-allowance circumstances, I do not intend to assume unnecessary public, administrative or operational exposure.
+Because of my personal health, disability-pension and inclusion-allowance circumstances, I do not intend to assume unnecessary public, administrative, financial or operational exposure.

 Any future structure must therefore be designed lawfully and transparently—and only after obtaining appropriate legal, accounting and benefits-related advice.

 The objective is not to establish a company merely for appearance’s sake.

-The objective is to create the smallest legitimate structure capable of supporting TREE without endangering either the project or its author.
+The objective is to create:

+«The smallest legitimate structure capable of supporting TREE without endangering either the project or its author.»

 ---

-5. Providing Basic Mathematical-Logic Orientation

-After successfully avoiding this duty for more than two decades—largely because the number of interested students was identical to the project’s budget: ZERO—I have finally begun providing basic mathematical-logic orientation on demand. 😅

-The recommended learning path is:

-1. SIMPLE Propositional TREE
-   Understand the smallest and clearest form of TREE’s recursive reasoning.

-2. First-Order Logic
-   Explore TREE’s broader logical reach and, hopefully, obtain total knowledge satisfaction. 🌳🧠

-3. Propositional Minimization
-   Investigate whether equivalent formulas can be represented more economically through our informally named EKO algorithms. ♻️

-The standard TREE notation is:

-«{¬ (NOT), ∧ (AND), ∨ (OR)}»

-The initial conceptual sequence is:

-«REDUCE → TRANSFORM RECURSIVELY → ILLUMINATE THE SOLUTION»

-My responsibility is not to demand blind acceptance of my explanations.

-Every theoretical and technical claim should remain open to inspection against:

-- the source code;
-- executable behavior;
-- explicit examples; and
-- independent review.

----

-6. Finding Sponsors and Funding Partners
+5. Find Sponsors and Funding Partners

 Another essential responsibility is to identify suitable sponsors and funding partners who may help TREE progress beyond its historically consistent startup budget of: